Best Walk-In Tubs of 2025

 Walk-in tub conversion kits

-A walk-in tub conversion kit offers a less expensive and less invasive alternative to a full walk-in remodel.
-Essentially, this type of kit modifies your existing tub to make it easier to enter and exit.
+A walk-in tub conversion kit is a cost-effective and less invasive alternative to a full walk-in tub installation.
+These kits modify your existing bathtub to improve accessibility, making it easier to enter and exit.

 This works by cutting out a section of your tub and inserting a new piece to create a lower step-in point.
 You can choose between basic step-in kits or convertible models that allow for both showering and bathing.
 While this method is quicker and cheaper than a full tub replacement, it permanently alters your tub and may not be suitable for all tub types.